Andrea/andrea.github.io/_posts/2024-10-13-the-making-of-a-decision.markdown

 date: 2024-10-13 12:13:00
 layout: single
 classes: wide
-title: The making of a decision - reading materials
+title: The making of a decision - reading materials & associated resources
 categories:
 - software architecture
 - decisions
 - knowledge sharing
 ---

-This is a shortlist of what I read to create the talk: The Making of a decision.
+This is a shortlist of resources associated with the talk: The Making of a decision.

+> Update: A series of five posts about everything discussed in the talk can be access from [The Making of a Decision - Part 1]({% post_url 2025-09-01-making-of-a-decision %})

 ![bookshelf]({{site.images}}/2024/2024-10-bookshelf.png)